-Figure 41 illustrates the results for the specific event of 12.02.1990, showing how the HWS Moderate technology results in an increase of violations both in terms of duration and occurrences.
+Figure 41Error!
+Reference source not found. illustrates the results for the specific event of 12.02.1990, showing how the HWS Moderate technology results in an increase of violations both in terms of duration and occurrences (cells are colored when "Moderate technology" leads to additional violations).
 Those new violations were nevertheless only reported in the assumption of worst BRP reaction.